-These weekly DISPATCHES highlight artists and their work, promote upcoming events in the community, and address issues and news that impact the artists and audience of the Milwaukee Avenue Messenger.
+These (semi-)weekly DISPATCHES highlight artists and their work, promote upcoming events in the community, and address issues and news that impact the artists and audience of the Milwaukee Avenue Messenger.

 “SPARK” popup concert series culminates at Unity Park Friday